joaomateusferr/ubuntu-utils/tutorials/How to create a docker imege from from sketch .md

 apt-get update
 ```

-To stop a container use the command below.
+To stop a container, use the command below.

 ```
 docker stop server
 ```

-To check if the container has stopped running use the commands below.
+To check if the container has stopped running, use the commands below.

 ```
 docker ps